dviropa/Communication-Networks-Final-Project/README.md

 ## Project Description
 This project focuses on analyzing data from various sources using statistical analysis algorithms and graphical visualizations.
 The CSV files contain collected data, which is analyzed using Jupyter Notebook.
+CSV files were used for graph export and the pcap files recordings were used for the Knn model on an Ubuntu computer.
+It is important to note that we exported the CSV files from Wishark, except for the knn.pcap file, into which we insert information via "insert_to_csv.py".
 ## Main Files and Directories
 - **CSV Files**: Contain the collected data
   - `bonus.csv`